-So far, many devices have been developed and patented for vapour and liquid detection, which nowadays are commonly used in everyday life.^{103-105, 107, 108, 111, 112} However, there are still many possibilities to improve the quality, sensitivity and selectivity of sensors, whilst simultaneously lowering the production and operating costs.
-The development of new devices still remains one of the most challenging tasks and the majority of common sensors that are being investigated nowadays can be classified as mass sensors, optical sensors, receptor based sensors and electrochemical sensors.^{107, 108} in acoustic waves - surface acoustic wave sensors (SAW)113 or a change in the shape as a mass is collected - microcantilever devices.114 Several types of polymers have been used as coatings for explosives detection, such as polymer coated SAW sensors.115 Microcantilevers have been used in the detection of plastic explosives116 or TNT117 and their main advantage is a greater mass sensitivity, smaller size, low cost and compatibility with large multisensor arrays.
+So far, many devices have been developed and patented for vapour and liquid detection, which nowadays are commonly used in everyday life.103-105, 107, 108, 111, 112 However, there are still many possibilities to improve the quality, sensitivity and selectivity of sensors, whilst simultaneously lowering the production and operating costs.
+The development of new devices still remains one of the most challenging tasks and the majority of common sensors that are being investigated nowadays can be classified as mass sensors, optical sensors, receptor based sensors and electrochemical sensors.

+Mass sensors: Mass sensor devices adsorb the target analyte onto the surface and the detector records a change in mass.
+The detection is either made by changes in acoustic waves - surface acoustic wave sensors (SAW) or a change in the shape as a mass is collected - microcantilever devices.
+Several types of polymers have been used as coatings for explosives detection, such as polymer coated SAW sensors.
+Microcantilevers have been used in the detection of plastic explosives or TNT and their main advantage is a greater mass sensitivity, smaller size, low cost and compatibility with large multisensor arrays.